Slow cooker: Nutrition

-Poisoning concerns

 Slow cookers should not be used to cook dried kidney beans and other legume seeds.
 These foods contain a highly toxic lectin, phytohemagglutinin, making as few as four raw beans toxic.
 This lectin is only deactivated by long soaking, then boiling in fresh water at 100 C for at least thirty minutes.
 Information published by the United States Food and Drug Administration states that slow cookers should not be used to cook bean containing dishes.
 Commercially canned beans are fully cooked and are safe to use.
 Pressure cooking also deactivates the lectins.